Please read our privacy and cookies policy along with the references in full.

 P1.2 This policy applies where we are acting as a data controller with respect to the personal data of our website visitors and service users; in other words, where we determine the purposes and means of the processing of that personal data.
-By using our websites you are agreeing to the use of your data as described by this privacy and cookies policy.
+By using our websites and services you are agreeing to the use of your data as described by this privacy and cookies policy.

 P1.5 In this policy, “we”, “us” and “our” refer to Pilling & Co.
 Stockbrokers Ltd. and our technology service providers.
 For more information about us, see Section P19.

 P1.6 This policy must be read in conjunction with our General Terms & Conditions of Business, specifically the section titled “How we use your data”.
 This includes full details of how and why we process your data and information, including ‘special categories’ of data.